Cxndr/optcgsim-themer/README.md

 ## Basic Usage

 1. Visit [the live site](https://www.optcgsimthemer.com/create).
 2. Select the customizations you want.
-You can set a different playmat for each leader color.
 3. Click **Download** and select **Generate Theme**.
 Once it's finished generating click **Download Theme**
 4. Extract the downloaded zip file and copy the contents this folder of your sim install: **[YOUR OPTCGSIM INSTALL]/Builds[YOUR_OS]/OPTCGSim_Data/StreamingAssets***